Hard contact lenses, also known as rigid gas-permeable (RGP) lenses, are customized lenses that correct vision.

 Best for Travel - Bausch & Lomb Boston Advance Formula Travel Pack

-This article will explain the different types of solutions available for hard contacts and recommend the best brands to buy.
+This article will explain the best solutions for hard contacts and recommend the best brands.

 Never use a solution meant for soft contacts with your RGP lenses and vice versa.